Strathclyde Students' Union Advice Hub – Confidentiality Policy

 Awareness of Policy

-All members of staff at Strathclyde Students' Union Advice Hub will be made aware of this policy through their induction and training.
+All members of staff at Strath Union Advice Hub will be made aware of this policy through their induction and training.

 This policy was adopted: September 2016